 Pacific Debt Relief is a debt consolidation company that has been helping people reduce their unsecured debts since 2002.
 They have an A+ rating with the Better Business Bureau, and they have helped thousands of people get out of debt.

-For anyone approaching this phone call uncertain about whether to proceed with debt relief, we would reiterate that Pacific Debt Inc. staff are top of the line.
-Spend some time and you might find yourself saving big on unsecured debt repayments.
+For anyone approaching this phone call uncertain about whether to proceed with debt relief, we would like to reiterate that Pacific Debt Inc. staff are top-notch.
+Spend some time, and you might find yourself saving big on unsecured debt repayments.

 AmOne is a personal loan company that can help you get the money you need for debt consolidation, home improvement projects, medical expenses, and more.